fanartie/layla/README.md

 >To recap

-I really have fun and enjoy the assignment, it took me about 5 hours, most of time spending is for finding cover-art alternative, without seeing a cover-art this demo will be very boring.
+I really had fun and enjoy the assignment, it took me about 5 hours, most of time waste is for finding cover-art alternative, without seeing a cover-art this demo will be very boring.

 Most of the major techniques (including React and AWS cloud) are not a problem to a senior full-stack developer, I didn't really spend too much time for the main features.